 It’s one of the largest refineries remaining in Australia, occupying 235 hectares of land adjacent to Corio Bay in Geelong, Victoria.
 With more than $300 million invested in our operations since 2014, we’re making a strong commitment to keeping local manufacturing alive in Geelong.

 The Viva Energy Geelong Refinery can process up to 120,000 barrels of oil per day.
 More than 80 per cent of crude oil and other products arrive at the refinery via ship.

-Crude oil arrives by ship from Asia (e.g. Vietnam, Malaysia, Brunei and Indonesia), West Africa (e.g. Algeria and Gabon), United Arab Emirates, New Zealand, and via the Western Port-Altona-Geelong (WAG) pipeline from Australia’s Bass Strait.
-Oilfields condensate are also trucked in from a number of Victorian and South Australian gas fields.
+Crude oil arrives into Geelong from places such as Asia (Vietnam, Malaysia, Brunei and Indonesia), West Africa (Algeria and Gabon), United Arab Emirates and New Zealand.
+It also arrives via the Western Port-Altona-Geelong (WAG) pipeline to the Viva Energy Geelong Refinery from Australia’s Bass Strait.
+Oilfields condensate is also trucked in from a number of Victorian and South Australian gas fields.

 Low-volatility petrol is made in accordance with Victorian State Government requirements.

-The Lyondell-Basell company operates a polypropylene plant on the refinery site that takes propylene feed from the cat-cracker to make polypropylene plastic.
+The LyondellBasell company operates a polypropylene plant on the refinery site that takes propylene feed from the cat-cracker to make polypropylene plastic.

 The flare is one of the more noticeable parts of the refinery, and is actually a safety valve.
 For more information about the flare and the role it plays, read the Flare fact sheet (PDF 42.1KB).

 Much of our Geelong Refinery's productions is transported by pipeline to our terminal in Newport (Melbourne) for distribution by truck throughout Victoria, while some is distributed by road directly from the refinery to customers in Geelong and Western Victoria.